Fraunhofer-IIS/spectre/README.md

 This repository contains the dataset and code for the paper "SPECTRE: A Dataset for Spectral Reconstruction on Chip-Size Spectrometers With a Physics-Informed Augmentation Method".
 You can find all data files in the [Zenodo repository](https://zenodo.org/records/13941490)

-## License
-- The dataset is available under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.
-- The code is available under the Software Copyright License for Academic Use of the Fraunhofer Software, Version 1.0.

 ## Contents
 - `examples/`: Contains examples on how to use the dataset.
 - `src/`: Contains the python files of the spectre module.